Late spring birding with all of the northern Scandinavian specials!

 This holiday targets all the key bird species of Finland on a relatively relaxed itinerary which should produce a spectacular list of northern European birds, without being too 'intensive' in pace.
-The focus is strictly on birding, though there is an optional opportunity for bear watching (recommended!), and we will include enjoyable local aspects at some mealtimes, as we visit a traditional farmhouse and also a reindeer farm to dine.
-An exciting and rewarding holiday led by a very experienced local Guide, accompanied by Heatherlea's Kevin Shaw with more than eight clients.
+The focus is strictly on birding, though we will include enjoyable local aspects at some mealtimes, as we visit a traditional restaurant and also a reindeer farm to dine.
+An exciting and rewarding holiday led by a very experienced local Guide, accompanied by Pete Cosgrove from the Heatherlea team with more than eight clients.

 This is a birding trip targetting a wide range of key European species.
 During our first two days we seek Eagle, Great Grey, Ural, Tengmalm’s, Hawk, Long-eared, Short-eared and Pygmy Owl, and also look for Montagu’s and Pallid Harriers, Greenshank, Spotted Redshank, Ruff, Citrine Wagtail, Caspian Tern, Black-tailed Godwit and Garganey.
 Bitterns can be heard booming, and a few pairs of Red-backed Shrikes breed.
-Other key birds include White-tailed Eagle, Common Crane, Whooper Swan, and rare Terek Sandpiper, and forests give our first chances of Three-toed and Black Woodpecker, Black and Hazel Grouse and Capercaillie.
+Other key birds include White-tailed Eagle, Common Crane, Whooper Swan, and both Broad-billed and rare Terek Sandpiper, and forests give our first chances of Three-toed and Black Woodpecker, Black and Hazel Grouse and Capercaillie.
 ‘Night singers’ might include Thrush Nightingale, Blyth’s Reed Warbler – and perhaps Corncrake.
-One evening we will have dinner at a local farmhouse in Liminka.
+One morning or evening we will make an excursion to birdhides to watch and hopefully photograph lekking Ruff, a memorable experience!

 Our second centre is in Kuusamo, Finland’s top birding destination.
 En-route we have a delicious lunch at a Reindeer farm, then begin a feast of birding!
 Vast forests hold Capercaillie and Black and Willow Grouse, Goldeneye, Wood Sandpiper and Brambling are common, although the real draw is the list of eastern and northern species: Red-flanked Bluetail, Little and Rustic Bunting, Greenish Warbler, Siberian Tit, Dipper and Siberian Jay.
 Other species might include Bohemian Waxwing, Great Grey Shrike, Red-necked Grebe, Common Rosefinch, Pine Grosbeak, Two-barred Crossbill and Parrot Crossbill.
 Black and Three-toed Woodpecker, Black Grouse, Willow Grouse, Hazel Hen, Capercaillie and Little Gull all breed here.